esbarila/crowdar/README.md

 ## Screenshots & Videos

-- Videos will be generated and saved locally in the [videos folder](/cypress/videos/)
+- Videos will be generated and saved locally in the videos folder [(/cypress/videos/)]
-- Screenshots will be generated when test fail, stored [here](/cypress/screenshots/).
+- Screenshots will be generated when test fail, stored here: [(/cypress/screenshots/)].